jeffoneilldev/invitations-django-project/README.md

 For my Django Full Stack Milestone Project, I have created a website called “Your Wedding Invitations”.
 This website displays a variety of wedding invitation designs where the user can select the one they like and add their own wedding details to it.
 They can then order and pay for their selected products through the website.
 They can also register and log in to their user account at any time.

 ## UX
-I want my website to have a modern wedding feel and appearance.
+The main demographic for this kind of website would be women in their late 20s / early 30s.
+I want to appeal to this audience using a modern wedding feel with a pink and purple colour scheme for appearance.
 It will have an intuitive interface and present the information clearly on mobile devices as it does on desktop.

-A typical user of this app would be looking for the following:
+**A typical user of this app would be looking for the following: **

 ### User stories

 1. **A person not used to navigating websites** will need a simple interface for them to navigate.
 They will need to know immediately what options are available to them and what the website has to offer.
-2. **A bride (or groom) to-be** would be immediately looking to see the different type/design of invitations that the site has to offer (upon landing on the page).
+2. **A bride (or groom) to-be** would be immediately looking to see the different type/design of invitations that the site has to offer and what the company is about.
 3. **A returning/registered user** will want to have secured access to the website.
 They will want to clearly see what design they have selected and the price they will have to pay.
 They would also like to see a their own details in a personalised profile.
 4. **A user looking for further information** will be looking for information about the company and an option to submit a query.